Systems and Program Support

 This section carries out activities associated with State and Federal funds distribution.
 Staff are involved in the preparation of State expenditure plans and Federal grant submissions.
 The unit is charged with using funds from all sources in a complementary fashion to support a range of services for affected populations in all regions of the State in a manner which minimizes duplication of effort and maximizes available resources.

-This unit ensures the execution of over 700 contracts annually and processing monthly payments for those subcontractors.
+This unit ensures the execution of approximately 700 contracts annually and processing monthly payments for those subcontractors.
 Staff in this unit develops guidelines, materials, and strategies for not-for-profit agencies to strengthen financial management and internal control structures and oversees a management review program that assist contractors in ensuring solvency and effectiveness of operations.
-Staff also provide technical assistance to providers regarding compliance with auditing and accounting principles.
+Staff also provides technical assistance to providers regarding compliance with auditing and accounting principles.

 This unit is responsible for maintenance of the AIDS Institute's Management Information System (CMS Plus).
 This centralized database facilitates management of the AIDS Institute's state and federal contractual funding.
 Through CMS Plus, the AIDS Institute has the capacity to aggregate contract data and prepare summary reports used to respond to requests from interested parties including the AIDS Advisory Council, Department of Health offices, other state agencies, planning bodies, and legislators.